Mohamed-Godaa/Flutter_todo_app_bloc/README.md

 ## A simple Flutter todo app using bloc

-This project is from Bloc official docs, it's awesome check it out!
+This project is follow along from Bloc official docs, it's awesome check it out!

 https://bloclibrary.dev/#/fluttertodostutorial